psychemedia/storytelling-notes/devils-violin.md

 "A good idea!" said one of the players.
 Then, taking the jug, he handed it to Sswanda, saying, "Here, piper, drink and play."

-Sswanda had some scruples; but, after all, it is impossible to have charcoal without putting your fingerp into the ashes.
+Sswanda had some scruples; but, after all, it is impossible to have charcoal without putting your finger into the ashes.
 The wine, though rather warm, was not bad.
 He replaced the jug on the table, and, raising his hat, said, "Good luck, brother!" as he had been advised.

 He began to play, and never had his music produced such an effect.
 Each note made the players leap for joy.
-Their eyes shot forth flames; they moved about uneasily in their chairs; they staked the ducats by handfuls; they shouted and burst into loud fits of laughter without stirring a muscle of their palhd faces.
+Their eyes shot forth flames; they moved about uneasily in their chairs; they staked the ducats by handfuls; they shouted and burst into loud fits of laughter without stirring a muscle of their paled faces.
 The jug passed from hand to hand, always full, though replenished by no one.

 As soon as Sswanda finished an air, they handed him the jug, from which he never failed to drink deeply, and threw handfuls of gold into his hat.
 "Good luck, brother!" he repeated, astounded at his fortune — "good luck!"